nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * `remove -p John Tan -e Origami workshop` removes the participant `John Tan` from the event `Origami workshop`.
 * `remove -m Origami paper -e Origami workshop` removes the item `Origami paper` from the event `Origami workshop`.

-### View all participants for an event: `view`
+### View all participants or items for an event: `view`

-Shows a list of all participants for an event.
+Shows a list of all participants or items for an event.

-Format: `view -e EVENT`
+Format: `view -e EVENT -y TYPE`

+* The list shown varies based on the value of `TYPE` entered, as follows:
+  * A list of participants is shown when `TYPE` is `participant`.
+  * A list of items is shown when `TYPE` is `item`.
+* `TYPE` is case-insensitive, i.e. `PARTICIPANT` and `participant` will produce the same result.

 Examples:

-* `view -e Origami workshop` shows a list of all participants for the event `Origami workshop`.
+* `view -e Origami workshop -y participant` shows a list of all participants for the event `Origami workshop`.
+* `view -e Origami workshop -y item` shows a list of all items for the event `Origami workshop`.

 ### Mark an event as done: `mark`